 For most people, housing is their biggest monthly expense.
-And buying too much house can prevent you from being able to reach your other financial goals.
+Buying too much house can prevent you from being able to reach your other financial goals.
 Aiming to keep housing costs at no more than 30% of your budget is a great start.

 This is easier said than done, though, especially if you have an average income and fall in love with a beautiful house.
-But if the price tag is heavy and can make you house poor, it can hinder the rest of your FI goals.
+But if there’s a heavy price tag that would make you ‘house poor’, it can hinder the rest of your FI goals.

 When we were shopping for our first home, we looked at hundreds of houses before we finally found the right deal.

 And, yes, we did have several difficult discussions all along the way.
 At different times, we both fell for houses that would have caused us to break our 30% rule but we had to stick to it.
 We needed to hold each other accountable.

 When we did finally find the right house, we were thrilled we waited.
 Our mortgage is currently only 22% of my day job take-home pay.
 Because our mortgage is so affordable, we have more free money in the budget to throw at other goals.

 But what if you already have a mortgage that’s too high?
 That’s OK.
 You can find solutions.
 For instance, why not try house hacking or renting out a room in your home on Airbnb to reduce your housing cost?

 Get creative.
 You can do it!

 When you send $200-$500 a month towards a car payment, it is difficult to find extra money to save in your 401(k) or IRA.